 The Redbridge LSCB partners have agreed to support a job shadowing scheme to assist professionals in understanding other roles within agencies working with children, young people and families across all sectors and to support information sharing in order to support safeguarding.
-This Scheme is very much within the ethos of Working Together to Safeguard Children, 2015 (“Professionals and organisations protecting children need to reflect on the quality of their services and learn from their own practice and that of others”), and the Redbridge LSCB Learning and Improvement Framework, 2015, which promotes “system-wide learning” and an understanding of the different roles and responsibilities of agencies and professionals.
+This Scheme is very much within the ethos of Working Together to Safeguard Children, 2018 and the Redbridge LSCB Learning and Improvement Framework, 2015, which promotes “system-wide learning” and an understanding of the different roles and responsibilities of agencies and professionals.
 This Scheme does not replace any ‘in house’ shadowing programmes that agencies may have but aims to provide a multi-agency opportunity with the key aim of improving arrangements for safeguarding children and young people.

 What is job shadowing?